-The Clare Valley is home to a vibrant food and wine industry.
-Its wineries and restaurants are set among beautiful hills and vines.
-Learn more today.
+The Clare Valley is home to a vibrant food industry.
+Its wineries and restaurants are set among beautiful hills, vines and plains.

 Some of the world's best wineries